vippsas/vipps-invoice-api/vipps-invoice-api.md

 The API's public key is required in order to validate the request.
 The public key is available as JSON Web Key (JWK) under the [`GET:/jwk`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/get_jwk) endpoint.
 It is suggested to Use a JWK library to parse and use the key.

 In addition to validating the JWT, the IPP/invoice hotel must ensure to validate the following:

-* The expired timestamp is in the future.
-I.e. not expired.
+* The expired timestamp is in the future. i.e. not expired.

 * Make sure that the URL is valid.
 One approach is to return the `SUB` and ignore the actual path.